aritrasen679/Black-Friday-Sales-Prediction/README.md

 Submissions are scored on the root mean squared error (RMSE).RMSE is very common and is a suitable general-purpose error metric.
 Compared to the Mean Absolute Error, RMSE punishes large errors

-Public leaderboard is based on 30% of the test dataset, while 70% of the dataset is used for Private Leaderboard.
-The final results would be declared only on Private Leaderboard